 Application of Act

-3. (1) The provisions of this Act with regard to the protection of valuable information against alteration, destruction or loss apply to all organs of state.
+3. (1) The provisions of this Act with regard to the protection of state information against alteration, destruction or loss apply to all organs of state.

 (2) The classification, reclassification and declassification provisions of this Act—

 (a) apply to the security services of the Republic and the oversight bodies referred to in Chapter 11 of the Constitution; and